-- 1003 Intermediate Algebra Focuses on exponents, radicals, polynomials, rational expressions, linear equations, functions, graphs, factoring, introduction to quadratic equations, and related topics.
-Taught in a lecture format.
-(This course may not transfer.)
-Pre-requisite: MATH 0003 or required placement score.
-(F, S, SU) - 1023 College Algebra Studies quadratic equations and inequalities; polynomial, rational, exponential, and logarithmic functions; graphing functions, combining functions, inverse functions; solving systems of linear and nonlinear equations; and use of matrices and determinants.
+FUS Applied Math Consists of applications, formulas, problem solving and critical thinking skill as applied to Associate of Applied Science programs especially tailored to Funeral Science majors.
+Topics covered include mathematics skills such as ratios and proportions, measurements, basic geometry, data analysis, algebra, personal and business finance and an emphasis on fluid measurements and solution dilutions.
+Pre-requisite: CPT 0053, an ACT score of 14+ or a Compass score of 34+.
+(D) - College Algebra Studies quadratic equations and inequalities; polynomial, rational, exponential, and logarithmic functions; graphing functions, combining functions, inverse functions; solving systems of linear and nonlinear equations; and use of matrices and determinants.
 Emphasis on applications and problem solving.
 (No credit given if taken following MATH 1054).
 Pre-requisite: Required placement score or a grade of "C" or better in MATH 0013 or completion of modules one through 12 in Developmental Mathematics.
-(F, S, SU) ACTS: MATH 1103 - 1033 Plane Trigonometry Examines trigonometric functions, identities, inverse trigonometric functions, vectors, polar coordinates, and complex numbers.
+(F, S, SU) ACTS: MATH 1103

+- Plane Trigonometry Examines trigonometric functions, identities, inverse trigonometric functions, vectors, polar coordinates, and complex numbers.
 (No credit given if taken following MATH 1054.)
 Pre-requisite: MATH 1023 or permission of the instructor.
-(D)

-ACTS: MATH 1203 - 1054 Precalculus Mathematics Focuses on trigonometry, analytical geometry, and a few selected topics from algebra.
+(D) ACTS: MATH 1203 - 1054 Precalculus Mathematics Focuses on trigonometry, analytical geometry, and a few selected topics from algebra.
 Pre-requisite: High School Algebra II and score of 22 or above on ACT or 630 or above on SAT, or MATH 1023 with a score of "C" or better.
 (S) ACTS: